-Dr. Angela Miller, EdD
+Angela Miller, EdD

-- Advises for: France and Japan
+- Advises for: Australia and New Zealand

 Dr. Miller studied abroad in Germany, the Netherlands, France, and South Africa.
 She also organized and co-led a team of faculty and students to India on an interdisciplinary study abroad program for several years.
 Dr. Miller is a Fulbright Alumna (Germany) who has traveled and advised extensively throughout her leadership roles in the field of education abroad.
 She believes studying abroad is personally and professionally transformative for all students.
 Read more.